vekp/3d-printing/README.md

     <figcaption>Tiana back at home.</figcaption>
 </figure>

-She had an impressive new scar that would eventually be mostly hidden by her hair, and needed regular ongoing MRIs to monitor the blood vessels in her head, but otherwise led a pretty normal life, unaffected by and mostly unaware of the all the dramas that had occurred.
+She had an impressive new scar that would eventually be mostly hidden by her hair, and she needed regular ongoing MRIs to monitor the blood vessels in her head, but otherwise led a pretty normal life, unaffected by and mostly unaware of the all the dramas that had occurred.

 <figure>
     <img src="assets/img/tiana_and_baby_roland.jpg" alt="Young girl holding a baby boy"/>
-    <figcaption>Tiana welcoming newborn brother Roland to the world.</figcaption>
+    <figcaption>3 year old Tiana welcoming newborn brother Roland to the world.</figcaption>
 </figure>

+From a young age, music has always been important to Tiana.
+My mother-in-law is a piano teacher, and has been teaching Tiana online from Japan for many years.
+Tiana has also been learning to play violin since grade 2 with her violin teacher Hilary.